BaroqueObama/Shogi-Club-Discord-Bot/README.md

 Win%:       0.6
 ```
 ### Members: `?members [full_name]`
 Lists the names of all members in the club.
-Displays only first names by default but could pass on additional argument `true` to display full names.
+Displays only first names by default but could pass on additional argument `full_name=true` to display full names.

 **Example:**
 **User:** `?members`